nwpugaoliying/DP-CLIP/README.md

  ## Contact

 If you have any question, please feel free to contact us.
-Gao liying: gaoliying ate mail.nwpu.edu.cn.
+Gao liying: gaoliying at mail.nwpu.edu.cn